hashicorp/terraform-provider-aws/website/docs/r/launch_template.html.markdown

 * `instance_type` - The type of the instance.
 * `kernel_id` - The kernel ID.
 * `key_name` - The key name to use for the instance.
+* `license_specification` - A list of license specifications to associate with.
+See [License Specifications](#license-specificiations) below for more details.
 * `monitoring` - The monitoring option for the instance.
 See [Monitoring](#monitoring) below for more details.
 * `network_interfaces` - Customize network interfaces to be attached at instance boot time.
 See [Network Interfaces](#network-interfaces) below for more details.